Cellwise Outliers: MULTIVARIATE LOCATION AND COVARIANCE MATRICES

-Note that most common estimators satisfy property \eqref{eq:covEFP} and thus have a cellwise implosion breakdown value of approximately $1/d$.
-An interesting example is the classical empirical covariance matrix, that has a high casewise implosion breakdown value of $(n-d)/n \approx 1$, but satisfies property~\eqref{eq:covEFP} so its cellwise breakdown value is low.
-More generally, any affine equivariant covariance estimator satisfies property~\eqref{eq:covEFP}, as shown in Corollary~\ref{prop:impl2}.
+\end{proposition} Since most common covariance estimators are affine equivariant, they have a low cellwise breakdown value of approximately $1/d$.
+An interesting example is the classical empirical covariance matrix, that has a high {\it casewise} implosion breakdown value of $(n-d)/n \approx 1$, but this low {\it cellwise} breakdown value.